-Auto insurance is a form of coverage that gives you financial protection should your car be damaged or any passengers or other drivers be hurt.
-If you carry this coverage, the insurance provider instead pays for most, if not all, of the expenses rather than forcing you to pay for medical and/or car repair or replacement costs out of pocket.
+Auto insurance is a form of coverage that provides financial protection should your car be damaged or passengers or other drivers injured.
+If you carry this coverage, the insurance provider pays for most, if not all, of your expenses rather than forcing you to pay for medical and car repair or replacement costs out-of-pocket.

-When purchasing good car insurance, owners are in charge of determining how much coverage they desire.
-This is what will help in determining the most that an insurer will be obliged to pay.
-In addition to the coverage levels, a policyholder is also free to choose the size of his or her deductible, which is how much the insured driver must first pay before the insurer provides its compensation.
-This amount varies, usually in increments of $500 and $1,000; generally, the higher the deductible will mean the lower the premiums one has to pay on a monthly (or otherwise) basis.
+When purchasing good car insurance, you are in charge of determining how much coverage you will have.
+In addition to the coverage levels, you’re also free to choose the size of the deductible, which is how much you must first pay before the insurer provides compensation.
+This amount varies, usually in increments of $500 and $1,000.
+Generally, the higher the deductible, the lower the premiums you have to pay on a monthly, or other, basis.

-• Liability (Injury/Death)– This is what pays for medical or other costs incurred by those injured or killed in an accident for which the policyholder is at fault.
+• Liability (Injury/Death)– This is what pays for medical or other costs incurred by those injured or killed in an accident for which you are at fault.

 • Liability (Property Damage)– This coverage compensates for damages to the property of the other drivers or affected individuals, including the vehicles and structures, etc.